leKitsuna/CPS_Test_Python/README.md

 # CPS Test Application by leKitsuna
-My first project on Python.\n
+My first project on Python.

 Used modules: customtkinter, tkinter, threading